gaslight/posts/posts/2013-07-09-angular-struts-tapestry.md

 The component approach of angular also has also resulted in a similarly ecosystem of reusable components.
 Though I've heard developers scoff at the idea of a component library being valuable, as a wise friend once remarked:
-"No code is faster than code".
+"No code is faster than no code".
 Though he was talking about performance, it applies to development as well: nothing less time to develop that something I don't have to write at all.
 My experience so far working with angular directives has been very productive.